trilk/silentium-test-application/README.md

 A game with 4 buttons.
 The UI should be responsive.
 The reset button is the only one that gets moved as the screen size changed.

-Clone repo and install app's depnedencies for both of client and server
+Clone this repo then install app's depnedencies for both of client and server

 ```bash
 # install app's dependencies